Homeless Education (McKinney-Vento Act)

 The tenets of the law provide children and youth experiencing homelessness with the following:

-• Immediate enrollment even when records not present
+Immediate enrollment even when records are not present or immediately available

 Pheobie Thomas, State Coordinator